-In the cover letter, the authors must recommend two or three potential reviewers for their article, giving their names and email addresses.
-Keep in mind that the editor ultimately decides whether or not to use the proposed reviewers.
+The authors must recommend two or three potential reviewers for their article in the cover letter, giving their names and email addresses.
+Remember that the editor ultimately decides whether or not to use the proposed reviewers.

 PRESENTATION AND SUBMISSION OF MANUSCRIPTS